 Bone scan .
 A bone scan uses a radioactive tracer to look at the inside of the bones.
 The tracer is injected into a patient’s vein.
 It collects in areas of the bone and is detected by a special camera.
 Healthy bone appears gray to the camera, and areas of injury, such as those caused by cancer, appear dark.

 Computed tomography (CT or CAT) scan .
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
 A CT scan can also be used to measure the tumor’s size.
-Generally, a contrast medium (a special dye) is injected into a patient’s vein or given orally (by mouth) to provide better detail.
+Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
+This dye can be injected into a patient’s vein or given as a liquid to swallow.

 The next section helps explain the different stages for this type of cancer.
 Use the menu on the side of your screen to select Stages, or you can select another section, to continue reading this guide.